How to Develop an App Idea and Make it Real

 However, you shouldn’t go hire the first agency you find only because it’s cheap.
 You should definitely do your research, check out their past products and evaluate if they are good, talk to them, find out if their mindset and yours meet, etc.

 Another important thing to take into account is communication.
 The good news is that nowadays, with amazing technologies such as Slack or Skype, communicating is really easy.
-However, If you’re hiring an agency from another country, schedule calls and make sure their english is good.
+However, If you’re hiring an agency from another country, schedule calls and make sure their English is good.
 Also, check if the agency’s timezone and yours are similar; an agency is a partner and you’ll be working side-by-side with them, you don’t want them to have a totally different time zone.
 This doesn’t mean you can’t work with agencies from other countries, for example, Uruguay and New York only have one hour difference, while New York and LA have 3.

-• Hire a freelancer: You can find freelancers in the US or in other countries, they tend to be cheaper than agencies (prices depend also in where they are located) but are less trustworthy as they don’t have company backing.
+Concluding, if you are looking forward to hiring an agency, investigate the different proposals, compare them in price, quality of their past work, communication and compromise, and don’t be afraid to take into consideration agencies from other countries. - Hire a freelancer: You can find freelancers in the US or in other countries, they tend to be cheaper than agencies (prices depend also in where they are located) but are less trustworthy as they don’t have company backing.
 If you are thinking about hiring a freelancer, I strongly recommend you to find out previous clients of the developer and ask them for feedback on his work.

-• Find a technical co-founder.
+- Find a technical co-founder.
 This is finding someone who is willing to invest his time and knowledge in your app, without receiving money for the development, but expecting to earn money once the app is launched and billing.
 The truth is it’s not easy to find someone that will agree to those terms, but it’s not impossible.
 A technical co-founder must be someone really passionate and motivated by your idea, someone with commitment and time to invest.
 He should be as convinced of the potential of the app as you are.
 The best way of finding a technical co-founder is in your existing network: co-workers, entrepreneurs, friends or friends of friends!
 How to split the revenue?
 That depends on the deal you make with your partner.
 This is a great alternative, but it’s not always a possibility.

 Which one should I choose?
 Only you can decide that.
 You should take into consideration your budget, the risks you’re willing to take, the profile and experience of the agencies/developers, the tools they use, their working methodology, the style that’s more suitable for you, etc. The best advice I can give you is to investigate every alternative and getting to know deeply the agency/developer before taking a decision.
 Take into account that whoever you choose will be your partner for a long time, so it’s important to work with someone who really understands what you want and is looking forward to working side-by-side with you.